shipiyouniao/UnityEasyInject/Readme.md

 ## Future Plans

 1. Support for more features to make the framework more like Spring Boot while still conforming to Unity.
-2. Support for more dependency injection methods, such as property injection.
-3. Support for normal C# projects, not just Unity projects.
+2. Support for normal C# projects, not just Unity projects.

 ---